Most of us writing about story pick one of the following terms and stick with it:

 Morgan Freeman has been the storyteller in a lot of films.
 But whose story is he telling?
 He’s often telling the story of a white guy.
 Take Shawshank Redemption as an example.
 In Million Dollar Baby he narrates the character arc of Clint Eastwood’s character.

 Sometimes when a character tells the story of another character, it’s the storyteller themselves who learns something via the very telling of it.
 In fact, that is often the main point of first person storyteller narrators.
 First person narrators are undergoing a transformation by telling the story.
 So it’s not enough to ask ‘Who changes the most?’
 Because a story can be overwhelmingly about Character A, but because Character B is telling the story, they get the opportunity to reflect and end up having the biggest epiphany.
+The narrative process is as important as the plot.

 In narratology terms, hypodiegetic and metadiegetic narrators are the stars of their own story levels.